 Take a Class

-Learn to connect works of art to history.
-What was happening politically, socially, and culturally at the time the piece was made?
+These courses connect works of art to history: What was happening politically, socially, and culturally at the time a piece was made?
 How did these circumstances shape the artist’s formal choices?

 Learn about the life and work of one of the most influential American artists of the 20th century.
 Just in time for the major Johns retrospective at the PMA this fall.

 This course explores the behind-the-scenes realities of the artist’s model across time, focusing especially on the class and gender dynamics of the 19th-century studio.